sndcode/Whistler-Stealer/README.md

 # Whistler
-Pure C# PROOF OF CONCEPT Stealer that sends logs to PHP script that stores as txt
+Pure C# PROOF OF CONCEPT Stealer that sends logs to PHP script that stores as txt DO NOT USE THIS POC SOFTWARE IN LIVE SYSTEMS!!
+I am not responsible for any damage or illegal acivities you start with this !!
+Also i want to make clear i am NOT a blackhat.

 # Features
 - Get chromium based browser logins (Chrome, Edge, FireFox, Brave etc)